-The geopolitical situation in the world is extremely uncertain, and it is difficult to say how it may affect the company's development.
+The geopolitical situation in the world is very uncertain, and it is difficult to say how it may affect the company's development.
 The company currently has no transactions or activities associated with Russia.

 The general economy, both domestically and internationally, will continue to be a challenge for all companies going forward.
-High inflation and higher interest rates will most likely result in increased costs.
 The company is very cost conscious and continues to focus on prioritizing activities.